The Carleman contraction mapping method for quasilinear elliptic equations with over-determined boundary data

-The contribution of this paper is to introduce another globally convergence method, which is based on a Carleman estimate and the classical contraction principle.
-More precisely, our approach is to first define a map $\Phi$ such that the desired solution is the fixed point of this map.
-The construction of $\Phi$ is a combination of the Carleman weight function and the quasi-reversibility method to solve over-determined linear PDEs (see \cite{LattesLions:e1969} for the original work for the quasi-reversibility method).
-By using a suitable Carleman estimate, we rigorously prove that $\Phi$ is a contraction map.
+The contribution of this paper is to introduce another globally convergent numerical method based on a Carleman estimate and the classical contraction principle.
+More precisely, our approach is first to define a map $\Phi$ such that the desired solution is the fixed point of this map.
+The construction of $\Phi$ combines the Carleman weight function and the quasi-reversibility method to solve over-determined linear PDEs (see \cite{LattesLions:e1969} for the original work for the quasi-reversibility method).
+Using a suitable Carleman estimate, we rigorously prove that $\Phi$ is a contraction map.
 This leads to a numerical method to solve Problem \ref{p}.
 We simply approximate the desired solution by $u_n = \Phi^n(u_0)$ where $\Phi^n = \Phi \circ \Phi \dots \circ \Phi$ ($n$ times) and $u_0$ is an arbitrary function.
 The main theorems in this paper confirm that our function $\Phi$ is a contraction map and that the sequence $\{u_n\}_{n \geq 0}$ above converges to the true solution.
-The stability with respect to the noise contained in the given data is of the Lipschitz type.
-We also refer to \cite{ BAUDOUIN:SIAMNumAna:2017, Baudouin:SIAM2021, LeNguyen:2020} for similar works for the case when the data has no noise and refer to \cite{LeKlibanov:ip2022, NguyenKlibanov:ip2022} for the proof of a similar result for hyperbolic equations.
+Imposing some technical assumptions, we will prove that the stability with respect to the noise contained in the given data is of the Lipschitz type.
+We also refer to \cite{ BAUDOUIN:SIAMNumAna:2017, Baudouin:SIAM2021, LeNguyen:jiip2022} for similar works for the case when the data has no noise and refer to \cite{LeKlibanov:ip2022, NguyenKlibanov:ip2022} for the proof of a similar result for hyperbolic equations.